madhugilla/customsync/README.md

 ## Limitations

+- **Single-User Implementation**: Currently configured for one user only (see Resource Token section for details)
 - Soft deletes not yet implemented (see TODO in SyncEngine)
 - Partial document updates not supported
 - Resource token expiry requires network connectivity for refresh